xsf/xmpp-providers-website/content/blog/2025-07-20-rising-tide-lifts-all-boats.md

 ## Why Another Providers List

 There are many websites listing XMPP providers, ranging from wikis to user guides and personal websites.
-Many of these lists have common problems - info gets stale.
+Many of these lists have common problems - information gets stale.
 In order to have up-to-date information, these lists need a lot of manual maintenance.
 To avoid having to maintain a list manually, the XMPP Providers project builds on automation.
 As much of the data gathering and processing as possible has been automated.